New Life for Retired Planes

 Resort Restaurant and Bar

 Located within the Costa Verde Resort is a 2nd recycled plane.
-El Avion, is a two-level bar, coffee shop and restaurant that seats up to 600 and is built around and above a C-123 Fairchild cargo plane.
-Inside the cargo plane is the El Avion Pub.
+El Avion, is a two-level restaurant and bar that is built in, around and above a C-123 Fairchild cargo plane.
+There is one bar on each floor, with the one-of-a-kind El Avion Pub located inside the cargo plane.

 This truly unique dining establishment serves up delectable appetizers, entrees, cocktails and coffee with stunning views of the Pacific Ocean and surrounding tropical beauty.
 Not to mention breathtaking sunsets seen from 150 meters above the beach!